bobb34/QST/README.md

 Export/Import Moodle XML questions: multiple choice (one or many answers), matching, true/false, short answer and essay.
 Includes images in questions and answers.
 Also file descriptions in alt tags for screen readers and General feedback.

-Export/Import IMS QTI 2/3 open format questions: multiple choice (one or many answers), matching, true/false, short answer and essay.
+Export/Import IMS QTI 1.2/2.0/2.1/2.2/3 open format questions: multiple choice (one or many answers), matching, true/false, short answer and essay.
 Includes images in questions and answers and rubrics.

 Convert questions to other popular formats for export: Moodle XML, QTI 2 open format, QST XML, PDF.

+Free Converter is also available with a Free Account at qstonline.org.

 GradeBook is also included, so you may also create marks for other assignments and add weights(%) to qst's and assignments for a Complete Assessment Solution.
 Interpret all your results here.